life-and-dev/son/index.md

 This literally means Jesus was "the ***only offspring*** Son of God" where all other sons were "adopted" by God.
 This is why Jesus was considered "**the** Son of God" and not just *a* son of God like the rest of Israel (Hosea 1:10 (ESV)).
 For example the same phrase is used in Hebrews:

-> By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up **his only begotten son**. —Hebrews 11:17 (KJV)
+> By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up **his only begotten son**. — Hebrews 11:17 (KJV)

 Isaac was not Abraham's only biological son.
 At that time Abraham already had another elder son, called Ishmael (Genesis 16:11 (ESV)).
 However, Ishmael was rejected by the family.
 In this context it meant Isaac was the only heir of Abraham.
 If this was the understanding of the Greek word "monogenḗs", then it could mean that Jesus was the only son that was worthy to God.